-On July 31, 2013, the Company entered into a binding agreement (the "Agreement") to acquire a 100% interest in the Cordoba Property from Minatura, Minatura Gold and certain minority shareholders of CHC (collectively, the "Minatura Group") and the adjacent San Matias Property from Sabre Metals Inc. ("Sabre").
+Pursuant to a binding agreement dated July 31, 2013, as amended September 17, 2013 (the "Agreement"), the Company has the right to acquire a 100% interest in the Cordoba Property from Minatura, Minatura Gold and certain minority shareholders of CHC (collectively, the "Minatura Group") and the adjacent San Matias Property from Sabre Metals Inc. ("Sabre").

-Pursuant to the Agreement, the Company will acquire from the Minatura Group the remaining 89% interest in CHC, and will also acquire all of the outstanding shares of Sabre, a private company, which has the right to acquire a 100% interest in the San Matias Property (the "Transaction").
+Pursuant to the Agreement, the Company will acquire from the Minatura Group the remaining 89% interest in CHC, and will also acquire all of the outstanding shares of Sabre, a private company, which owns a 100% interest in the San Matias Property (the "Transaction").